Little Dunmow: Notable buildings

 Many 14th, 15th, 16th and 17th-century buildings may still be found in the village, including Priory Place (on the site of the old Priory), Brick House (beside the footpath to Barnston as it approaches the Chelmer valley), Ivy House (at the junction of The Street and Brook Street, Monks Hall (at the junction of The Street and Grange Lane) and Rose Farm (at the Junction of Grange Lane and the Street).
 A number of thatched cottages are scattered around the village.
 The centre of Little Dunmow has a defined conservation area.

 Flitch Trials

 Little Dunmow was the original home of the Flitch Trials which now take place in Great Dunmow every four years.
 The ancient Flitch of bacon custom rewarded a couple who had been married in church and remained "unregreted" for a year and a day, with a flitch of bacon.
 The claimants had to swear an oath kneeling on two sharp pointed stones in the churchyard.
 They were then carried through the village to be acclaimed.
 In later years they were carried in the Flitch Chair, thought to be made from pew ends from the priory church.
-The original kneeling stones and 15th-century chair can still be seen within the church.
+The 15th-century chair can still be seen within the church.

 The last recorded priory trial was held in 1751 but the custom was revived in Victorian times following the 1854 publication of the novel The Flitch of Bacon by William Harrison Ainsworth.